-The new Mansfield Ethics and Public Affairs Program will emphasize the global nature of responsible decision making, the ethical imperatives of leadership and the analytical and related job skills necessary to influence policy on key local and global issues.
+The Mansfield Ethics and Public Affairs Program emphasizes the global nature of responsible decision making, the ethical imperatives of leadership and the analytical and related job skills necessary to influence policy on key local and global issues.

 The Mansfield Center has created a sub-focus on the environment in East and Southeast Asia, where students can see the dramatic impact of climate change in a different context from Montana.
-Recent projects include creation of a unique climate change study abroad program in Vietnam, a program to bring Southeast Asian students to Montana to study the environment, and a training exchange for young civil society leaders in Montana and Southeast Asia.
+Projects include creation of a unique climate change study abroad program in Vietnam, a program to bring Southeast Asian students to Montana to study the environment and a training exchange for young civil society leaders in Montana and Southeast Asia.
 The center has also taken the lead at UM in developing a comprehensive Vietnamese Affairs Program, one that not only links UM to the vital Association of Southeast Asian Nations region, but opens new doors to students’ study of strategic affairs, the environment and economic development.

 Fully self-funded, the Mansfield Center presents a range of opportunities for donors to make an impact for UM students and for Montana.

-To find out how to support the Mansfield Center, contact Ric Thomas, Senior Vice President.
+To find out how to support the Mansfield Center, contact Cate Sundeen, Director of Development.